 - Operating represents amounts that are currently available for operations. - Development fund represents surplus amounts which have been designated for specific internal projects that are likely to increase the CC's future income and public exposure.
-During fiscal years 2023 and 2022, no amount has been spent from these funds.
+During fiscal year 2023, no amounts were spent from these funds.
+During fiscal year 2024 these funds were fully spent.

 Net assets with donor restrictions consist of donor-restricted grants designated for a specific purpose or for future periods.
 These amounts are recorded as net assets with donor restrictions until they are expended for their designated purpose or until the time restrictions expire.
-Net assets with donor restrictions at September 30, 2023 and 2022, are purpose restricted.
+Net assets with donor restrictions at September 30, 2024 and 2023, are purpose restricted.